Septuagint: History

-The 3rd century BCE is supported for the translation of the Pentateuch by a number of factors, including its Greek being representative of early Koine Greek, citations beginning as early as the 2nd century BCE, and early manuscripts datable to the 2nd century BCE.
+The dating of the translation of the Pentateuch to the 3rd century BC is supported by a number of factors, including its Greek being representative of early Koine Greek, citations beginning as early as the 2nd century BC, and early manuscripts datable to the 2nd century BC.
 After the Torah, other books were translated over the next two to three centuries.
 It is unclear which was translated when, or where; some may have been translated twice (into different versions), and then revised.
 The quality and style of the translators varied considerably from book to book, from a literal translation to paraphrasing to an interpretative style.